lumen-oss/lumen-oss.github.io/docs/guides/formatting-linting.md

 ## Git Hooks

-We recommend setting up a Git hook to run `lx check` and `lx fmt` before each commit to ensure that you never forget to lint and format your code.
+We recommend setting up a Git hook to run `lx lint` and `lx fmt` before each commit to ensure that you never forget to lint and format your code.

 To set up a Git hook, create a file called `.git/hooks/pre-commit` in your